Node-DC/Node-DC-EIS/README-multiple-instance.md

  See the License for the specific language governing permissions and limitations under the License.

-Multi node run allows distributed testing.
+Multi node run allows distributed testing/benchmarking.
 You can run multiple applications on the same machine or on a pool of machines.
-This run typically uses 3 scripts:
+This run requires following three(3) scripts:
+ - run_multiple_instance.sh
- - run_multiple_instance.sh  - Runs multiple instances of the server client and mongodb on the same machine or across different machines.
+   - Runs multiple instances of server application, client and mongodb.
-     - 2 run modes - bare metal run (default run mode 0) and container run (run mode 1)
+   - It supports two modes of operations, a bare metal (default run mode 0) and a container (run mode 1)

  - multiple_instance_config.json - The input configuration file for multiple instances.
 Each instance requires these parameters:
     ```